-- 9. The 2015-16 dropout count for Coronado Middle School was 4 (no known whereabouts). - 10.
+- 8. The 2015-16 dropout count for Coronado High School was 5 (4 students were short credits; 1 unknown).
+This outcome was NOT MET. - 9.
+The 2015-16 dropout count for Coronado Middle School was 4 (no known whereabouts).
+This outcome was NOT MET. - 10.
 A variety of both positive and constructive feedback about professional development occurred at District Strategic Planning, the CUSD PD Committee, and at Late Start Thursdays.
-This information was used to develop PD for 2017-18 (see new Goal 1, Key Action 6). - 11.
+This information was used to develop PD for 2017-18 (see 17-18 Goal 1, Action 6). - 11.
 This outcome was maintained, with some increases to PEPs for English Learners.